BTU-EnerEcon/IDiNA/README.md

 **The resulting x% quantiles of the power flows and voltage levels serve as input data for the congestion management model.**

-### Code for Congestion Management Model
+### Step 2) Congestion Management Model

-**Based on the data generated in the "Data_Preparation_IEEE33" folder one can use the x% quantiles of power flows and voltage levels to run the congestion management model**
+**Based on the data generated in the "Data_Preparation_IEEE33" folder one can use the x% quantiles of power flows and voltage levels to run the congestion management model
-- one needs:
+Therefor one needs:**

 1) the data for the model, which are stored in the "data_case33" xlsx file and the including the:
   - the solar PV capacity factor
   - the electricity day-ahead price time series
 2) the power flows and voltage levels generated in the previous step
   - the data for our study are uploaded at ZENONDO.
 URL:
 3) the data of the sensitivity factors, nominal voltage level and maximum thermal line carrying capacity (File: "AC_IEEE_Case_Study.gdx")

 ## Case Study